-We introduced in ETOR the novel concept of an Intertwined Onion Circuit (IOC).
-IOCs use multipathing, and can thus forward data as long as one relay per hop remains available.
-Combined with relay availability prediction, ETOR is able to build IOC with availability close to 100%.
-Inside an IOC, ETOR can deliver high user-facing bandwidth, achieving an effective 75 Mbit/s over 30Mbit/s relays by spreading data through available relays in the IOC during a data transfer.
-ETOR features flow control and reliable transmission support in order to mask faults and unavailability inside the IOC from the user application.
+To build anonymous, available, and fast circuits overcoming volatility, we introduced a new design referred to as Multipath Onion Circuit (MOC).
+MOC uses multiple relays per-hop and thus can forward data as long as one relay per hop is still available.
+Combined with relay prediction, SAFE is able to build MOC with availability close to 100%.
+Inside a MOC, SAFE can efficiently route data with high throughput, achieving an effective 75 Mbit/s over 30Mbit/s relays by load balancing data through available relays in the MOC during a file transfer while dynamically adapting to faults in order to make them invisible to the end-user.

-The use of IOCs does not come at the cost of a lower anonymity.
-We have shown that if at least of 1% of current Tor users were to run an edge relay, the success probability of a de-anonymization attack would be inferior to that of Tor despite of the fact that we pick more relays per circuit.
+As SAFE would enable the use of orders of magnitude more relays, we show that as long as 1% of the users run a relay, the success probability of a de-anonymization attack would be inferior to Tor despite the fact we pick more relays per circuit.